ahmedsamir-dev/multi-tenant-rbac/README.md

 ```docker-compose -f docker-compose.prod.yml up --build```
 4- if you want a development suitable environment create a ```.env.dev``` then run
 ```docker-compose -f docker-compose.dev.yml up --build```
+5- You can import ```thundr.client.json``` file into thunder client vscode extension to show the apis signatures and to test it